sisoe24/Nuke-Tools/README.md

 }
 ```

-The extension combines arrays of strings using the appropriate separator for the detected shell and operating system.

-## 1.9.1.
+## 1.9.
 Additional Settings

-You can define multiple executables for the extension by specifying their names, paths (bin), command-line arguments (args) and environment variables (env).
+You can specify multiple executables for the extension by defining their names, paths (bin), command-line arguments (args), and environment variables (env).

 ```json
 {